 Our highly skilled teachers use a creative, topic based cross-curricular approach to deliver the National Curriculum where projects underpin all learning to provide real life and motivational contexts.
-All children within the school, irrelevant of individual needs, will have access to the curriculum at a level that is appropriate to them.
+All children within the school, irrelevant of individual needs, will have access to a broad and balanced curriculum at a level that is appropriate to them.
 As part of quality first teaching, tasks, resources and support are carefully differentiated to support and extend children's learning.